ZhijingWan/RAM-APL/README.md

 The code is currently being cleaned and prepared for public release.
 It will be made available soon.

 ## 📬 Contact
-If you have questions about the paper, feel free to reach out to the corresponding author: [wanzjwhu@whu.edu.cn]
+If you have questions about the paper, feel free to reach out to the email: [wanzjwhu@whu.edu.cn]